compasssites/volumebackups/README.md

 2. Log in with your credentials (if authentication is enabled)
 3. Go to "Volumes" tab to select which volumes to backup
 4. Click "Save Selection"
+5. Configure backup schedule in "Config" tab if needed
-5. Return to "Dashboard" and click "Start Backup Now"
+6. Return to "Dashboard" and click "Start Backup Now"

 ## Docker Compose Example